troylar/generatedata/README.md

 require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
 See the documentation for more info.

+*** Please download one of the releases/tags and not `master`.
+The master branch of the repo is for ongoing work and is often unstable. ***

 ## Pre-packaged solutions